 Corporate housing through your relocation package

-If your move is employer-sponsored, your relocation package may include a temporary housing allowance or direct corporate housing arrangement.
-Some companies provide a fixed daily or monthly allowance.
+If your move is employer-sponsored, your relocation package may include a temporary housing allowance or a direct corporate housing arrangement.
+Some companies provide a fixed monthly allowance.
 Others have preferred provider relationships.
 A few cover temporary housing for 30 days only — which sounds generous until you realise your permanent lease doesn't start for 45.

 Know your entitlements before you land.
 If the package is ambiguous, get it clarified in writing.